Ethics Notes - Theory of Knowledge

 - "Ethics is a code of values which guide our choices and actions and determine the purpose and course of our lives."
 (Ayn Rand)

 - Here is a great set of ethical questions students can work through on their own.
-Or it can serve as a handy list of ethical challenges to discuss in class conversations, essays or presentations.
+Or it can serve as a handy list of ethical challenges to discuss in class conversations, essays or exhibitions.